Sons of the American Revolution

 The contest is also open to members of the Cub Scouts and Brownies and CAR (Children of the American Revolution) who are in the same grades but whose school system may not be participating in the contest.
 In the case where the local school system, or its equivalent, is participating, the young person must enter the contest through the school and not as a separate entry.

 Each State Chapter selects a winner by February 1st of each year.
-The poster entries are judged at the February State Convention.
-The first place poster selected during the state convention is then sent to the SAR National Congress for judging.
+The poster entries are judged prior to the February State Convention and the first-place winner and family are invited to the Youth Awards Luncheon.
+The first place poster is sent to the SAR National Congress for judging.
 Please contact this Society Chairman for additional details, including prize amounts awarded at State and National levels.

 The topic for the Poster Contest is set by the NSSAR Americanism Committee annually at the Spring Leadership Meeting for the upcoming school year.
 The topic is announced at the Annual NSSAR Congress after the winning poster for the current year is recognized.

-Chapters select winner by February 5, 2016, notify Chairman and bring to State Convention for judging.
-The state winner for this contest receives $100; 2nd place receives $75; 3rd place receives $50.
+Chapters select winner by January 31, 2020, notify Chairman and send to the State Convention for judging prior to February 7, 2020.
+The state winner for this contest receives $200; 2nd place receives $150; 3rd place receives $100.
 Chairman will send checks and certificates to Chapters after Convention.
 First place poster is judged at National Congress.